-Prerequisite: Previous English II instruction (2 English credits) Description: This course continues emphasis on composition skills, vocabulary skills and literary analysis.
+Prerequisite: Previous English II instruction

+Description: This course continues emphasis on composition skills, vocabulary skills and literary analysis.
 The student will explore English as a developing and changing language.
-Students will study the development of American Literature and important American authors.
+Students will study the development of

+American Literature and important American authors.
 All literary study is supported by composition.
 Students will also be engaged in writing the research paper.

 What's next?
-English IV or AP English Literature & Composition or ENGL 1301 Composition I [DC] & ENGL 1302 Composition II [DC]
+English IV or AP English Literature & Composition refer to Pre-AP/AP High School Course Agreement on page 41 or ENGL 1301 Composition I [DC] & ENGL 1302 Composition II [DC] refer to Dual Credit Course Agreement on page 42.